Golf Clubs for Beginners: What Do I Need in My Bag?

 Wilson Profile SGI

 The irons were designed with forgiveness in mind and have a large sweet spot.
 The driver, 5 wood, and 5 hybrid have a graphite shaft which makes them lighter and easier to swing.
-The hybrid is a great option for people who find it difficult to hit a long iron.
+The hybrid is a great option for people who find it difficult to hit long irons.

 TaylorMade Golf RBZ SpeedLite

-The price for this set is slightly higher but it’s worth it for the quality of the clubs.
-The driver in the set is designed with advanced aerodynamic shaping to improve swing speeds.
+The price for this set is slightly higher than most but it’s worth it for the quality of the clubs.
+Not to mention the bag has a 14-way top, 8-pockets, and looks great.

 Conclusion

 The club selection for a beginner golfer can vary depending on what you want to get out of golf.
-If you’re just starting out, it’s best to carry an iron club set and putter in your bag.
+While you’re allowed to have 14 clubs in your bag, most beginners can get started with 8-12.

 Experiment with club types, lofts, and shafts to see what works best for you, and don’t be afraid to ask a professional club fitter for help along the way.
-And most importantly, have fun!
+And most importantly, have fun in hopefully a very long golf career.

 The Golf Bandit